 other stuff, because until we solve that problem of how

 you incorporate the people's view, not just the banker's view,

 not just the economist's view, not just the expert's view, but

 the people's view, the world population will be suspect of globalism, and rightly so."
 Dick Morris

-The more layers of government and bureaucracies, the less democracy and less liberty.
+The more layers of bureaucracies, the less democracy and less liberty.
 Free speech is one of the first things to go.
 Europe does not have free speech, nor Canada.
 For globalists, free speech is a threat.
-This is seen played out in public on today's universities.
+This is seen played out in public on major universities.
 Globalists (and groups funded by globalists) have no respect for free speech, to the point of speech codes, dress codes (appropriation), to the point of using organized thugs...(who supports these masked thugs?
-Soros?)...to violently shut down speaking events in America, on university campuses.
+Soros?)...to violently shut down speaking events in America.